caseymcgon/Population-P1/README.md

 and 3 countries with a history of trying to raise fertility rates:

-1.Japan -- Regional policies to pay families for having children ('99)
+1. Japan -- Regional policies to pay families for having children ('99)

 2. Italy -- Fully paid leave for new fathers ('12)